freedombox/FreedomBox/HACKING.md

     as possible).
 Simply run it as:

     ```
-    $ sudo ./run --debug --develop
+    $ sudo ./run --develop
     ```

-    In this mode, FreedomBox Service (Plinth) runs in working directory without need for installation.
+    In this mode, FreedomBox Service (Plinth) runs from the working directory without need for installation.
+The server restarts automatically when any python file changes.
 The `plinth.conf` config file and the action scripts of the working directory are used.
 It creates all that data and runtime files in `data/var/*`.
+    More extensive debugging is enabled, Django security features are disabled and module initialization errors will not pass silently.

     *Note:* This mode is supported only in a limited manner.
 The following are the unknown issues with it: